The Vision

 Colyumbia Climate School Lamont-Doherty Earth Observatory

-Human Health Study
+Human Health at the Edge

 Generating valuable research in the fields of disease treatment, endurange and human health.

-Generating research, opportunity for knowledge exchange and applied practice.
+Generating research, opportunity for knowledge exchange, and applied practice.

 Only 36% of our rainforests remain